aparnak11/EP_Spiral_Transfers/README.md

 ![EP thruster options and properties table.](thruster_options.png)

 Make sure to also give the .csv file a name specfic to the thruster chosen.
-(Eg. thruster_HPI.csv).
+(Eg. trajectory_HPI.csv).

 The updated lines in the simulation code should look like this:
 ```cpp